ctuning/reproduce-sysml19-paper-aggregathor/README.md

-We implemented a simple [CK workflow (pipeline)](http://cKnowledge.org) with shared [CK packages](http://cKnowledge.org/shared-packages.html) to automate and facilitate this evaluation.
+We implemented a simple [CK workflow (pipeline)](http://cKnowledge.org) with shared [CK packages](http://cKnowledge.org/shared-packages.html) for the TensorFlow framework, models and datasets to automate and facilitate this evaluation.

 ## CK framework